voxel51/fiftyone/docs/source/user_guide/config.rst

 which means that upgrades are automatically peformed when you connect to your database with newer Python client versions.

-If you set `database_admin` to `False`, your database will refuse all connections from FiftyOne clients whose version does not match the database's current version, and datasets will refuse migrations to versions other than the database's current version.
+If you set `database_admin` to `False`, your database will refuse connections from your FiftyOne client if its version does not match the database's current version, and datasets will refuse migrations to versions other than the database's current version.

 You can restrict migrations by adding the following entry to your